Fit and Well Logo

 Dwyer et al. (2020) (6) looked into the effect of physical activity and overall fitness as a way to help reduce susceptibility to the disease.

-They conclude that "provided that social distancing is respected, PA [Physical Activity] is suggested during the COVID‐19 pandemic due to its multiple benefits on physical and mental health.
+They concluded that "provided that social distancing is respected, PA [Physical Activity] is suggested during the COVID‐19 pandemic due to its multiple benefits on physical and mental health.
 Personalized training according to age, clinical conditions, and level of fitness is paramount; therefore, specific recommendations to address home‐based training during this time are highly needed."

 Take-home point